Last Wednesday, Apple introduced the long-fabled

 Being badgered by your phone every few minutes with a new e-mail update is not a necessarily a productivity booster, and a pricey cellular data plan doesn’t make sense for every mobile worker.
 Many business people are perfectly content with their small, limited, not-very-smart phones.
 For these users, the iPad presents a reasonable set of compromises, allowing lightweight, affordable data access on demand, without an endless stream of nags and notifications emanating from their jacket pocket.

-While the iPad might not be for everyone, it’s a fairly polished mobile computing device that certainly will find its niche amongst gadget geeks and business users who are seeking an intermediate mobile device that takes up hardly any space, offers budget priced 3G connectivity, and provides all-day battery life.
+iPad might not be for everyone, it’s a fairly polished mobile computing device that certainly will find its niche amongst gadget geeks and business users who are seeking an intermediate mobile device that takes up hardly any space, offers budget priced 3G connectivity, and provides all-day battery life.

 [Michael Scalisi is an IT manager based in Alameda, California.]